-B,e The project sites are situated within the South Yuba Subbasin which lies within the Sacramento Valley Groundwater Basin.
-The South Yuba Subbasin is bounded on the north by the Yuba River, which separates the South Yuba Subbasin from the North Yuba

-Subbasin, on the west by the Feather River, on the south by the Bear River, and on the east by the Sierra Nevada.
+b,e.
+The project site is situated within the South Yuba Subbasin which lies within the Sacramento Valley Groundwater Basin.
+The South Yuba Subbasin is bounded on the north by the Yuba River, which separates the South Yuba Subbasin from the North Yuba Subbasin, on the west by the Feather River, on the south by the Bear River, and on the east by the Sierra Nevada.
 The California Department of Water Resources Bulletin 118-80 documents that the South Yuba Subbasin is not considered to be in overdraft and that groundwater levels within the subbasin are continuing to increase to near historic high elevations due to increasing surface water irrigation supplies and reduced groundwater pumping.

-Groundwater within the South Yuba Subbasin is managed by the Yuba Subbasins Water Management Plan: A Groundwater Sustainability Plan (Yuba Subbasins GSP), a product of three Groundwater Sustainability Agencies (GSAs): the Cordua Irrigation District, the Yuba Water Agency, and the City of Marysville.10 According to the Yuba Subbasins GSP, regional groundwater quality in the Yuba Subbasins is considered good to excellent for municipal, domestic, and agricultural uses and does not have a significant adverse impact on the beneficial uses of groundwater in the subbasins.
+Groundwater within the South Yuba Subbasin is managed by the Yuba Subbasins Water Management Plan: A Groundwater Sustainability Plan (Yuba Subbasins GSP), a product of three Groundwater Sustainability Agencies (GSAs): the Cordua Irrigation District, the Yuba Water Agency, and the City of Marysville.
+13 According to the Yuba Subbasins GSP, regional groundwater quality in the Yuba Subbasins is considered good to excellent for municipal, domestic, and agricultural uses and does not have a significant adverse impact on the beneficial uses of groundwater in the subbasins.
 According to the Yuba Subbasins GSP, while groundwater pumping may exceed sustainable yield during certain years, reduced pumping in other years generally ensures that the long-term average remains at or below the sustainable yield.
 Generally, the City has found that water supply is not a limiting factor for new development.

-The proposed project consists of the annexation and Pre-Zoning of both project sites, and a General Plan Amendment for the Pottery World site, and does not include any sitespecific development proposals at this time.
+The proposed project consists of an annexation, a General Plan Amendment, and Pre-Zoning, and does not include any site-specific development proposals at this time.
 Thus, the proposed project would not directly result in the use of groundwater.
-However, the proposed project could allow for the future development of impervious surfaces on the project sites, which would result in decreased percolation of stormwater within developed areas of the site.
-Nonetheless, the project sites constitutes a relatively small area compared to the size of the groundwater basin, and, thus, does not constitute a substantial source of groundwater recharge.
+However, the proposed project could allow for the future development of impervious surfaces on the project site, which would result in decreased percolation of stormwater within developed areas of the site.
+Nonetheless, the project site constitutes a relatively small area compared to the size of the groundwater basin, and, thus, does not constitute a substantial source of groundwater recharge.
 In addition, future development would be anticipated to allow for some continued infiltration on-site through unpaved/landscaped areas of the site.
 Therefore, the proposed project would not substantially interfere with groundwater recharge.